Application: How to apply to study at ATS

 - Early in the morning of the Test/Exam, ATS will email the Test/Exam question paper to your invigilator.
 They will print out the cover sheet and question sheets.

 - On completion of the test/exam, you hand-in the cover sheet, question sheets and answer sheets.
-Your invigilator then scan these sheets and email them to ATS.
-After receiving confirmation from ATS that the test/exam has been received, your invigilator is required to destroy the paper-based and electronic copies of all the cover, question and answer sheets.
+Your invigilator then scans these sheets and emails them to ATS.
+After receiving confirmation from ATS that the test/exam has been received and processed, your invigilator is required to destroy the paper-based and electronic copies of all the cover, question and answer sheets.
 You are not allowed to take any of these sheets with you.
+Follow-up with us if you do not receive a confirmation email within 72 hours.

 What am I allowed to take with me to Tests and Exams?